Skip to contents

 asymptote

-Estimated total species richness
+Estimated total species richness (asymptote of the model)

 asymptote_ci

-Confidence interval for asymptote
+Confidence interval for the asymptote

 model